openebs-archive/openebs-docs/docs/alphafeatures.md

     </div>

-<h3><a class="anchor" aria-hidden="true" id="scaling-down-of-cstor-volume-replica"></a>Scaling down of cStor Volume Replica</h3>
+<h3><a class="anchor" aria-hidden="true" id="scaling-down-of-cstor-volume-replica"></a>Scaling down cStor Volume Replica</h3>

-The following prvoides the steps for scaling down replica of a cStor volume.
+This section prvoide the steps for scaling down the replica of a cStor volume.

 <h4><a class="anchor" aria-hidden="true" id="prerequisites-cstor-scale-down"></a>Prerequisites</h4>

-- All the cStor volume replicas(CVR) should be in `Healthy` state except the cStor volume replica that is going to deleted(i.e deleting CVR can be in any state).
+- All the othe cStor volume replicas(CVR) should be in `Healthy` state except the cStor volume replica that is going to deleted(i.e deleting CVR can be in any state).

 - There shouldn't be any ongoing scaleup process.
 Verify that `replicationFactor` should be equal to the `desiredReplicationFactor` from corresponding cStor volume CR specification.

 **Notes to remember:**

-- Scaling down one replica at a time is the recommended way.
-This means only one replica at a time should be removed.
+- Scaling down one replica at a time is recommended.
+This means, only one replica at a time should be removed.

 <h4><a class="anchor" aria-hidden="true" id="Overview-scale-down"></a>Overview</h4>